Camino Holy Year | All You Need To Know

 Two facts make a Jacobean Year special for pilgrims on the Camino de Santiago:

-1. The Holy Door in Santiago’s Cathedral, the Porta Santa, located in the Praza da Quintana only opens for Jacobean Years and remains open the whole year.
-The Holy Door is officially opened on 31st December, the last day of the previous year.
+- The Holy Door in Santiago’s Cathedral, the Porta Santa, located in the Praza da Quintana, is only open for Jacobean Years and remains open the whole year.
+It is officially opened on 31 December, the last day of the previous year.

-We are very much looking forward to the next Camino Holy Year (Ano Xacobeo) on the Camino de Santiago.
-But before you get too excited, let’s learn a little bit about Camino Holy Year and why it’s such a special event for pilgrims.
+We look forward to the next Camino Holy Year (Ano Xacobeo) on the Camino de Santiago.
+But before you get too excited, let’s learn a little bit about the Camino Holy Year and why it’s such a special event for pilgrims.

 In 2021, the feast of St. James (July 25th) fell on a Sunday, thus making the year a Holy Year.
-St. James is the patron saint of Spain and according to the New Testament, he was one of Jesus’ 12 Apostles.
+St. James is Spain’s patron saint; according to the New Testament, he was one of Jesus’ 12 Apostles.

 His remains are said to be buried in the Cathedral of Santiago de Compostela and are therefore a major source of pilgrimage.
 People have walked the Camino to Santiago for thousands of years, a pilgrimage we still make today.